 Oracle will lead the first six months of an OpenJDK LTS code line, providing updates and producing Oracle OpenJDK builds, but will then afterward only provide updates for Oracle JDK, under a paid support plan.

 However, Oracle will work with other OpenJDK vendors to hand over the OpenJDK LTS code line and allow them to continue working on it together to provide updates.
 Each vendor then has the choice of providing updates and/or paid support for the binaries they produce.
 This hand over has occurred for both Java SE 8 and Java SE 11 with Red Hat taking over those update projects.

 NOTE: This does mean that in theory, Oracle’s JDK could differ from the OpenJDK based binaries produced by other providers (this has always been the case).
 However, Red Hat and other project leaders have led the efforts to keep them in sync.

 Understanding the new versioning scheme (including what LTS means) and how new features are introduced impacts how each version is maintained.
 By maintenance, we mean the provision of update releases with security patches and important bug fixes.

 UPDATES vs SUPPORT

-Updates refer to the code patches that have gone into OpenJDK and Oracle JDK.
+Updates refer to the code patches (including security) that have gone into OpenJDK and Oracle JDK.
 These have typically gone in for free until vendors decide that there’s an End of Public Updates process.